Passwords

 In the console, open a user's detail page to see the Authentication card:

-• Reset password — runs the same flow as forte.users.requestPasswordReset but on behalf of the admin.
+• Reset password — runs the same flow as forte.users.requestPasswordReset but on behalf of an administrator.
 Available on every project.

 • Force set password — sandbox projects only.
-Lets the admin type a specific password directly.
-Revokes all of the user's existing sessions.
+Lets an administrator type a specific password directly.
+Revokes all the user's existing sessions.
 Useful for end-to-end testing.

 Both actions are audited in the user's action logs (PASSWORD_ADMIN_RESET and PASSWORD_ADMIN_FORCE_SET).